Dino-Burger/matplotlib-chatbot/idea.md

 - What are the next steps implementation-wise?
   - Code clean-up or is it roughly ok?
   - Bigger graph?
+  - Is my understanding of Nodes and edges ok?
 - How to attack the question of slot filling?
+- less important: How to model multi-intent in a sentence?